edx/insights/README.md

 * The analytics framework has no way to generate new events.
 This would be useful for chaining analytics.
 * There are no filters.
 E.g. an event handler cannot ask for all video events.
-* We are copying code from the main mitx repo (models.py, mitmako).
+* We are either copying code from the main mitx repo (models.py, mitmako) or importing.
 We should figure out a better way to handle this.

 Target markets
 --------------